 PEO's mission is to regulate and advance the practice of engineering to protect the public interest.
 PEO licenses individuals who have met the rigorous qualifications, disciplines licence holders who fail to maintain the profession's technical and ethical standards, and ensures only licence holders practise engineering.
+PEO is not a membership organization, it is a regulator.

 OSPE is the advocacy association and voice of the engineering profession in Ontario, representing the entire engineering community.
 OSPE influences public policy and builds awareness of the many ways engineering enhances Ontario's economy and quality of life.
+OSPE's primary mandate is to look after the interests and improve the influence of its members.

-This division of mandates is used by several professions.
-Law has the Law Society of Upper Canada and the Ontario Bar Association.
-Medicine has the College of Physicians and Surgeons on Ontario and the Ontario Medical Association.
+This division of mandates is used by several professions-law has the Law Society of Upper Canada and the Ontario Bar Association, and medicine has the College of Physicians and Surgeons on Ontario and the Ontario Medical Association.
 Engineering has PEO and OSPE.